 If you’re after a flexible travel job that you can do whenever and wherever you like – you might want to consider becoming a content writer.

 I’ve spent entire flights knocking out content work so that I would be free to roam upon arrival.
-I’ve even written articles whilst squeezed into the back of a bus in Southeast Asia with my knees touching my ears.
+I’ve even written articles whilst squeezed into the back of a bus in Southeast Asia with my knees touching my ears (not an ideal digital nomad setup, btw!).

 Content writing gives you ultimate flexibility.
 You can work and earn money while you are (quite literally) traveling.
 This not only helps fund your travels, but it also gives you more time to explore when you arrive at your destination.